Castium Revelio: Crystals, Christmas, and Cat Memes

 [Alan] has spent years searching tirelessly for his missing son, Michael, who stormed out over a game of Scrabble.
 With a body to identify and his family torn apart, Alan must repair the relationship with his youngest son, Peter, and solve the mystery of an online player whom he thinks could be Michael so he can finally move on and reunite his family.

-As for Frankie, Sony Pictures Classics released the film’s first full trailer this week, featuring Gleeson in his role as Jimmy.
-The film is scheduled for a limited release October 25 in New York, New York, and Los Angeles, California.
+As for Frankie, Sony Pictures Classics released the film's first full trailer this week, featuring Gleeson in his role as Jimmy.
+The film is scheduled for a limited release on October 25 in New York, New York, and Los Angeles, California.

 Deadline Hollywood reports that Helen McCrory (Narcissa Malfoy) will be portraying Sonia Woodley, Queen's Counsel, in a television adaptation of James Graham's play, Quiz.
 The three-part drama will cover the story of the Who Wants to Be a Millionaire? cheating scandal in Britain and will air on AMC and ITV.
 No word yet on a release date, but we'll keep you posted!

 McCrory's drama MotherFatherSon, which we told you about in April, has also crossed the pond and is available now on Starz.
 McCrory plays Kathryn Finch, ex-wife of Richard Gere's character, Max Finch, and the show also features Ciarán Hinds (Aberforth Dumbledore) as Finch's father, Walter.